savbell/whisper-writer/README.md

 5. **Run the Python code:**
 ```
-python main.py
+python run.py
 ```

 ## How to Use
 WhisperWriter runs in the background and waits for a keyboard shortcut to be pressed.
-By default, the shortcut is `ctrl+alt+space`, but you can change it to any other combination you prefer by modifying the `keyboard.add_hotkey` line in `main.py`.
+By default, the shortcut is `ctrl+alt+space`, but you can change it to any other combination you prefer by modifying the `activation_key` line in `src\config.json`.

 When the shortcut is pressed, WhisperWriter starts recording from your microphone.
 It will continue recording until you stop speaking or there is a long enough pause in your speech.
 While it is recording, the app displays a small status window on your screen showing the current status of the transcription process.